This Is How Vaginas Should Really Smell Like

 Getting this out of the way: a healthy, clean vagina is not meant to smell like a flower garden.
 Like your mouth and other parts of your body, your vagina houses billions of bacteria called the vaginal microbiota.
 The vagina’s slightly acidic pH leads to a slightly sour smell, while sweat buildup on your body leads to a somewhat musty smell.
 Neither of these smells should be overpowering in any way.

 A healthy vagina produces discharge throughout the menstrual cycle.
 Some amount of vaginal discharge is completely normal.
 In fact, it’s a good sign that your vagina is clearing out dead cells, bacteria, and harmful secretions.
-The discharge also prevents infection and disease.
+Discharge also prevents infection and disease.